 Nm stands for nanometers, which refer to wavelength, specifically the visible section of the color spectrum that is red.
 Because of this difference, measuring light for plants must be done in a different way than measuring light for humans via foot candles.

-Foot candles refers to the intensity of the light at a surface, including the area (lumens/ft2).
+Foot candles refer to the intensity of the light at a surface, including the area (lumens/sq. ft).
 Lumens refers to the output of a light source which is calculated along with the total light output of a typical candle (candela).
 But all of this doesn’t work to measure light for plants.

 Of course, getting the lingo down regarding grow lights isn’t the only factor affecting a decision.
 Cost is going to be a huge concern for some people.
 To calculate lighting costs, the initial capital cost of the lamp and the operating cost must be compared.
 The operating cost can be compared to the light output (PAR) per kilowatt of total electricity used, including that used for the ballast and cooling system, and the power supply.

 If this is getting too complex for you, don’t despair.
 There are some terrific greenhouse lighting guides on the internet.
 Also, talk to your local extension office for information as well as any local or online purveyors of greenhouse grow lights for additional info.